 Guangzhou, P.R.
 China, 510006

 Located on Guangzhou University campus in one of China’s most advanced cities, Guangzhou University Town Sports Center is home to the world’s largest skatepark.
 Built for the 2010 Asian Games, the entire facility reportedly covers 4.3 million square feet and features 12 sports venues.
-Moreover, it includes the 170,000-square foot Extreme Park, which was added in 2014.
+To put this in more perspective, this mega-park is nearly 100 acres.
+Compare that to Disneyland at 500 acres and you get the idea.
+If that’s not enough, it also includes the 170,000-square foot Extreme Park, which was added in 2014.
+If you must skate in the world’s largest skatepark, this is it.

 Lake Cunningham Regional Skate Park